 We have adopted a Code of Business Ethics and Conduct that is applicable to all of our directors, senior management and employees.
-The Code of Business Ethics and Conduct was amended in October 2016 and July 2018 to refresh our core purposes and values and July 2019 to change the limit on the gift value in line with market standards.
+The Code of Business Ethics and Conduct was amended in October 2016 and July 2018 to refresh our core purposes and values in July 2019 to change the limit on the gift value in line with market standards and in October 2021 to the new link for reporting violations to the code.
 We have posted the code on our website at www.wns.com.
 Information contained in our website does not constitute a part of this annual report.
-We will also make available a copy of the Code of Business Ethics and Conduct to any person, without charge, if a written request is made to our General Counsel at our principal executive offices at Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli (W), Mumbai 400 079.
-India.
+We will also make available a copy of the Code of Business Ethics and Conduct to any person, without charge, if a written request is made to our General Counsel at our principal executive offices at Gate 4, Godrej & Boyce Complex, Pirojshanagar, Vikhroli (W), Mumbai 400 079, India.